DanBuchan/profile_drift/README.md

 ### parse_pfam_blasts.py

-Short script to collate the information in all the pfam blasts on myriad so I can delete the 1tb of files
+Short script to collate the information in all the pfam blasts on myriad so I can delete the 1tb of files.

+outputs: parsed_pfam_blasts.csv

+### find_drift.py

+take the parsed_pfam_blasts and find families where drift has occurred.
+And output some summary stats for plotting such families

 # TODO